Heavenly Blue Morning Glory

 A classic flower of late summer, in a celestial blue tone.

-The morning glory is like a good marriage.
-Its vines are strong and grow steadily but require a framework of support to reach their maximum potential.
-Its profuse blooms require frequent, immediate appreciation, as they last but a single morning before fading.
+The morning glory is like a good marriage: Its strong vines grow steadily–but require a framework of support to reach their maximum potential–and its glorious-yet-ephemeral blooms remind us to never take love or beauty for granted.
 And at its core is a seed that can adapt to any circumstance, self-sowing readily and thriving even in difficult soils.
 In fact, like the best marriages, morning glories flower most when faced with distress: drought and low-nutrient soils lead to blooms in profusion.

 |100 Seeds||$2.95||In Stock|